-Jonah's professional journey also includes stops at WTMJ-TV in Milwaukee, WI, and KAUZ-TV in Wichita Falls, TX, among other positions in news and sports.
+Jonah's professional journey also includes stops at WTMJ-TV in Milwaukee, WI, KAUZ-TV in Wichita Falls, TX, and the Boston Bruins.
 He graduated with honors from Boston University's College of Communication.

-Outside the newsroom, you can find Jonah playing ice hockey or playing guitar at area synagogues (he's a son of two rabbis!).
-Jonah lives in Raleigh with his wife, Grace, and their puggle, Barkley.
+Outside the newsroom, you can find Jonah playing ice hockey or chanting at synagogue (he's a son of two rabbis!).
+Jonah lives in Raleigh with his wife, Grace, their daughter, Rena, and puggle, Barkley.